HAProxy - LUA (Native HTTPClient)

 The archive includes the following files:

-• datadome.lua: a LUA script that handles the transformation of the HTTP request
+• datadome.lua: a Lua script that handles the transformation of the HTTP request

-• core/helper.lua: LUA scripts to manipulate strings and HTTP Requests
+• core/helper.lua: Lua scripts to manipulate strings and HTTP Requests

 • haproxy.cfg: Example file of a working configuration